yeonsoochung/corp-favorita/README.md

 - **test_imputer.py:** Performs unit tests on the imputer function in **impute_oil_table.py**.

 - **create_data_model.py:** Sets up the rest of the data model:
   - Performed a join operation to add a column for unit sales to the transactions data and created a view with the new table.
 I ended up not using any transactions data in my dashboard because of the unavailability of detailed information.
-More insights could be gained if, for example, transactions data at the item or category level were available.
   - Truncated the train table to only include dates for which "onpromotion" data is not null; and converted the "onpromotion" values of True/False to Yes/No.
   - Renamed columns for all tables and views.
-  - I created a view for transactions in order to keep the original transactions table.
-For this project, since my tables are static, I exported tables and views to csv's before loading to PBI.
-In general, if I applied any processing steps beyond just renaming columns, I created a view of the processed data table.
+  - I exported the tables and views to csv's before loading to PBI.

+I originally planned on importing only views from DuckDB directly to PBI but was unable to set up this connection, and since I was worked on this in parallel with setting up the data model, my exported csv's come from a combination of view and tables.

-After importing my tables/view to Power BI, my data model looks like below:
+After loading the exported csv tables to Power BI, my data model looks like below:

 <p align="center">
 <img src="images/datamodel1.PNG" alt="Alt text" width="1000"/>